uttkarsh123-shiv/InvisiCrypt/README.md

-# MediaCrypt – Phase 1: Text Steganography
+# InvisiCrypt – Phase 1: Text Steganography

 **MediaCrypt** is a multi-phase steganography project designed to hide secret messages in various types of media.
 Phase 1 focuses on **text-based steganography** using zero-width character embedding combined with encryption.
 Future phases will include **image and video steganography**.